-Keep it all in the family by selling real estate to a family member.
+Keep it all in the family when you sell real estate to a family member.

-Picture how good it could be: selling real estate to a family member cuts out the middleman.
+Picture how good it could be: sell real estate to a family member and cut out the middle man.
 You won’t have to list your home for sale, deal with those bothersome weekend open houses (!), or take the dog for a car ride while strangers roam through your home.

 How to Sell Your Home to a Family Member

-More good news — if the price is right, selling real estate to a family member makes hiring a real estate agent optional.
+More good news — if the price is right, hiring a real estate agent is optional when you sell real estate to a family member.
 Provided you agree on terms and conditions of the sale, an Axess Law real estate lawyer can draft the agreement of purchase and sale.
 That could save you the standard 5% realtor commission.

-Hold on, selling real estate to a family member isn’t always smooth sailing.
-You may need a realtor after all, and hiring one can give you a neutral, third party mediator to navigate the tricky parts of the agreement.
+Hold on, you may need a realtor after all.
+Hire a realtor can help you sell real estate to a family member by giving you a neutral, third party mediator to navigate the tricky parts of the agreement.
 They may even agree to a flat fee because the hard part, finding a buyer, is done.

 What’s in the agreement of purchase and sale in Ontario.

 Think of it this way.
 Your home is precious to you.
-Letting it go can take some finangling.
+Trying to sell real estate to a family member can require some finangling.
 Let’s take an example.

 Deciding Fair Market Value

-The first decision when you sell your home to a family member is determining the fair market value, or the price your home would normally sell for.
+The first decision when you sell real estate to a family member is determining the fair market value, or the price your home would normally sell for.
 Ask any realtor for a comparative market analysis (it’s free).

 Hiring a home appraiser puts you one step ahead of the bank when a family member needs a mortgage.
 Most lenders will only approve a mortgage if the home price is at or near fair market value.

 Selling for less has tax consequences.
-Regardless of what price you settle on, capital assets transferred to family members are deemed to be sold at fair market value for tax purposes.
+Regardless of what price you settle on, for tax purposes, capital assets you transfer when you sell real estate to a family member are deemed to be sold at fair market value.

 If your spouse dies, who gets the house?

-Before you agree on a price, check if your home qualifies for the principal residence tax-free exemption.
-Ask a tax lawyer or accountant for advice if it doesn’t.
+Before you agree to sell real estate to a family member, check if your home qualifies for the principal residence tax-free exemption.
+If it doesn’t, ask a tax lawyer or accountant for advice.

 Including the Home Inspection Clause in Ontario

-Drafting the APS when selling real estate to a family member.
+Drafting the APS when you sell real estate to a family member.